 What is the best time to visit Primosten?

 Tourists arrive in period May - October.
-If you want to enjoy more quiet experience of the town, you should visit in May or October.
-However, if you want more lively atmosphere and warm water for swimming, July and August are the best time to visit.
+If you want to enjoy a more quiet experience of the town, you should visit in May or October.
+However, if you want a more lively atmosphere and warm water for swimming, July and August are the best time to visit.

 How to get to Primosten from Split?

-The easiest way of transportation is bus.
+The easiest way of transportation is the bus.
 There is a bus line departing from Split almost every hour.

-Another option is to rent a car, or take a private transfer.
+Another option is to rent a car or take a private transfer.